 However, with a tip from a visitor to my blog, I was thrilled to discover that the statue still exists and was able to track down its owner.
 Rob Harris, a petroliana collector in Arkansas, purchased the Big Friend years ago.
 Recently, he had the statue restored to its original colors.
 Rob plans to replicate the Texaco star logos on the statue’s hat, chest and arm in the near future.
 The statue is located on private property and stands between two vintage Texaco station signs.

+Standing next to this rare piece of roadside history was the high point for me of the three years I’ve spent documenting Muffler Man statues.
+It still amazes me that of the 300 Big Friends produced, only four survive.
+Perhaps there’s still another one out there somewhere.
 Special thanks to Rob Harris for letting me photograph his Texaco Big Friend.
 Also thanks to Harvey Marine and the Pahrump Valley Museum for letting me have access to their Texaco Big Friends.
 I also want to thank Terry Nelson for letting me use his historical photographs of the Texaco Big Friends in the 1960s.
 And as always, a big thank you to Debra Jane Seltzer for her help in editing.